lihanlong/hanlearngit/readme.txt

-hello git is a version control system. world git is free software.
+hello git is a distributed version control system. world git is free software.